Syn-Tax/cross-domain-am/reports/honours/body/03_datasets.md

 #### Implementation

 Initially the forced alignment of the argumentative discourse was achieved by aligning each word in the complete transcript of the episode, producing start and end times for each word.
-A search can then be performed through this data to find the required locution.
+A search can then be performed through these data to find the required locution.
 While this technique initially produced promising results, it was not robust enough to allow for errors in the transcripts or the crosstalk common in debates.
 This problem can be seen in the fact that the trellis matrix only allows for a single token to appear in each timeframe, which is trivially not applicable to the real world in an argumentative context where a lot of crosstalk (multiple speakers talking over each other) exists.

 To solve this problem, the PyTorch forced alignment API is able to take wildcard tokens as input, therefore, each locution can be searched for individually.
 To achieve this, the partial transcript used as input to the forced aligner took the following form: `* {locution} *`.